-- Students will have one ziplock bag labeled "Clean" and another labeled "dirty" that they take home daily, like their backpack. - Teachers will spray the area with disinfectant to ensure proper coverage and wait times.
+- Students will have one ziplock bag labeled "Clean" with 5 clean rags and another labeled "dirty" with dirty rags that they take home daily, like their backpack. - Teachers will spray the area with disinfectant to ensure proper coverage and wait times.